dhavalbhinde/bhinde_dhaval_spring2017/finals/Readme.md

 ![A3G2_1](https://github.com/dhavalbhinde/bhinde_dhaval_spring2017/blob/master/finals/images/Analysis3_Graph2.png)

-- Addtional Instructions to Run the code
+### Addtional Instructions to Run the code
 1. Install Plotly using 'pip install plotly'.
 2. Install WordCloud using 'pip install wordcloud'
    If the installation fails for WordCloud - please follow: https://github.com/amueller/word_cloud/

+### Data Related Instructions
+1. Since, the original data is too heavy (~1.6Gb) to be loaded onto GitHub - the data can be downloaded onto the finals/data folder easily when you execute the Download API Data.ipynb notebook.
+2. Please make sureyou have approximately 5GB of free space in the hard drive or else the request will fail.
+3. To get the data_download_key please visit: https://data.cityofnewyork.us/profile/app_tokens